drnuttadec-design/SW-QRcode-GeneratorScanner/README.md

-# SW-QRcode-GeneratorScanner
+# SW-QRcode-GeneratorReader
-QR code generator and scanner created by Srisangwornsukhothai personnel
+QR code generator and reader created by Srisangwornsukhothai personnel